jojiSillona/EasyFlow/README.md

 EasyFlow is an interactive College Schedule Planner that allows you to plan your next term with ease.

 ## Instructions
+The application can be viewed by either going through the Render link: https://easyflow.onrender.com or downloading the files locally.
+The instructions below are for the latter option.
 1. Clone the repository or download the zipped folder.
 2. Open the command prompt.
 3. Navigate to the project folder.